kontena/docs/using-kontena/vault.md

 Kontena automatically stores the certificate in a secure vault in a format where it can be used for SSL termination with Kontena Load Balancer.

-LetsEncrypt does not (yet) support wildcard certificates.
+Let's Encrypt does not (yet) support wildcard certificates.
 In many cases it is necessary to serve multiple sites behind one certificate.
-For this, LetsEncrypt supports a concept called subject alternative names (SAN).
+For this, Let's Encrypt supports a concept called subject alternative names (SAN).
 To obtain a certificate for multiple DNS names, simply specify them in the request:

 ```
 $ kontena certificate request example.com www.example.com